gbroxey/blog/wip.md

     \dinf(A \cup B) &\geq \dinf(A) + \dinf(B)\\
     H(A \cup B) &= H(A) + H(B)
     \end{align*}$$
+>
+> The first inequality will be referred to as subadditivity of upper density.
+> Likewise the second will be referred to as superadditivity of lower density.

 _Proof._ This follows from subadditivity of $\limsup$, superadditivity of $\liminf$, and definitions.
 This extends to disjoint unions of any finite number of sets by induction. $\proofqed$